-Serious content creators know that each article they publish is a piece of a larger content marketing puzzle — one that expands a website into a knowledge hub that has authentic, useful information on a specific topic.
+Serious content creators know that each article they publish is a piece of a larger content marketing arena.

-It can be difficult to consistently write exceptional content that encourages viewers to stick around and learn about your unique selling proposition.
+It can be difficult to consistently write exceptional content that encourages visitors to stick around and learn about your unique selling proposition.

-Your wimpy, single piece of content reads more like a press release or “About” page than a persuasive story that spreads across multiple blog posts.
+Your wimpy, single piece of content reads more like a press release or “About” page than a compelling story that spreads across multiple blog posts.

 Focus on products

-- The X Factor.
-Feature your individual products in separate blog posts, rather than merely listing that you sell gloves, bags, mouthpieces, tape, etc. What are their special benefits (not features)?
-What qualities make them the perfect purchase?
+Feature your individual products in separate blog posts, rather than merely listing that you sell gloves, bags, mouthguards, tape, etc. What are their special benefits?
+Which qualities make them the perfect purchase for your ideal customer?

-- Neighborly Love.
 If you don’t sell clothing and accessories, such as boxing trunks and water bottles, promote other businesses that do sell those items.
-Write posts about your favorite complementary stores and link to their websites to initiate camaraderie.
+Write posts about your favorite boxing stores and link to their websites to initiate camaraderie.

-- Employee Profiles.
 Demonstrate that your team members are true boxing aficionados — people with relatable interests.
 You can structure these posts in a “Question & Answer” format to make them easy to read.
 What’s his or her daily role?
-How does his or her skill set contribute to the company’s overall objective?
+How does his or her skill set contribute to the company’s business objectives?

-- Behind the Scenes.
 Tell stories about day-to-day activities.
 They may seem mundane to you, but routines at your organization give insight into your operations.
 What’s it like to work at your company?
-What best practices differentiate you from competitors?
+Which best practices differentiate you from competitors?
 Why do customers love your products?

-- Captivating Visuals.
-Show your products in action with individual photos, slideshows, and videos.
+Show your products in action with photos, slideshows, and videos.
 This is especially useful if you are in an athletic or active industry like boxing.
 Images help potential customers get a sense of what it’s like to own your specific brand.

 Discuss important events

-- High-Profile Fights.
-Standard blog posts may be 300–500 words, but special occasions are a chance for you to produce longer articles closer to 1,000 words — the kind Google really loves.
+Standard blog posts may be 300–500 words, but special occasions are a chance for you to produce longer, in-depth articles closer to 1,000 words.
 Provide comprehensive details and analysis.

-- Field Reports.
 Do you have correspondents at a big fight or tournament?
 Is a trade show or conference nearby?
-Explain the principles you learn about your customers’ needs from associates who interact with a broader range of consumers.
+Explain what you’ve learned about your customers’ needs from associates who interact with a broader range of consumers.

-- Training and Classes.
 Consider offering boxing training in your store, and use your blog to see if your customers would be interested.
-If that’s not a possibility, discuss the best classes in your area.
+It might even be possible to create an online course that could help your target audience.
+If that’s not a possibility, discuss the classes or online courses you’d recommend.

 Educate and illuminate

-- Exclusive Interviews.
-Since you don’t always need to bolster your company or products, look for ways to educate your audience.
-Ask professional boxers and trainers to share their wisdom with your readers.
+Look for ways to educate your audience by tapping the wisdom of other people in your industry.
+Ask professional boxers and trainers to share their knowledge with your readers.

-- Insider Instructions.
 Continue educating with boxing tips and techniques.
 What are the best ways to treat wounds?
-How do you strengthen muscles for optimal performance?
-What types of foods should boxers eat?
+How do you strengthen your muscles for optimal performance?
+What should boxers eat?

-It’s a platform that helps you expand the “know, like, and trust” factor that you need to satisfy before customers feel comfortable buying.
+Content helps you expand the “know, like, and trust” factor that you need to satisfy before customers feel comfortable buying from you.

-When you write blog posts with a focused editorial strategy, your website becomes a channel that broadcasts your news.
-It’s a media outlet that potential customers regularly visit to get the next installment of an unfolding, authoritative narrative.
+When you write content with a focused editorial strategy, your website becomes a channel that broadcasts your news.
+It’s a media outlet that potential customers regularly visit to get the next installment of your unfolding narrative.

 Your readers focus their attention on your boxing ring and become interested in fighting the good fight with you.

-How do you use blog posts to share your business’ unique story and attract customers?
+How do you use blog posts to share your business’s unique story and attract customers?

 Share in the comments below!